 Graduate Certificates / Graduate Certificate in Real Estate Development

-The Graduate Certificate in Real Estate Development is an interdisciplinary field.
-Therefore, courses for the certificate come from the University of Michigan's Business, Law, Urban and Regional Planning, Natural Resources and Environment, Landscape Architecture, Architecture, Urban Design, and Engineering programs.
+Real estate development is an interdisciplinary field.
+Therefore, courses for the Real Estate Development certificate come from the University of Michigan's Business, Law, Urban and Regional Planning, Natural Resources and Environment, Landscape Architecture, Architecture, Urban Design, and Engineering programs.
 Students are eligible to apply either as (1) a University of Michigan graduate student or (2) as a real estate professional on a stand-alone, certificate-only, basis.
 Applicants have to be a graduate of an accredited four-year college or university.
 We welcome applications from real estate professionals in the Detroit metropolitan area who are not currently enrolled at UM.
 Most of our UM graduate students are enrolled in urban planning, business, law, urban design, architecture, public policy, natural resources, and engineering.

 Certificate students must complete a total of 17 credits hours.